LogtalkDotOrg/logtalk3/examples/engines/NOTES.md

 	examples of defining interactors using engines
 - `lazy`
 	examples of defining lazy predicates using engines and coroutining
+- `sums`
+	example of using engines to accumulate state
 - `tbbt`
 	examples of defining simple agents using engines (inspired by the "The Big Bang Theory" sitcom)
+- `whisper`
+	example of creating a chain of engines passing a term
+- `yield`
+	example of fetching answers from an engine returned using the yield predicate